Mortgage Advisors Archives

 Buying a house in your new home?
-Check out our listings of expat-friendly mortgage advisors in Germany to help you seal the deal:
+Check out our listings of expat-friendly mortgage advisors in Spain to help you seal the deal:

-LoanLink is a digital mortgage broker operating across Germany.
-Their dedicated English-speaking team specializes in helping internationals buy property in Germany.
-So, for free home financing advice that’s tailored to expats, contact the professionals at LoanLink today.
+BBVA is a mortgage lender operating in Spain.
+One of the biggest Spanish retail banks, BBVA has a wealth of knowledge when it comes to financing your property dreams.
+Speak to their team of experts and find the right option for your needs.
+Use the BBVA mortgage simulator to see where you stand.

 A Place in the Sun Currency is a UK-based financial services platform for expats relocating abroad.
 Associated with the UK’s hit Channel 4 TV show, the service helps those making payments for buying and maintaining overseas properties.